+I wrote this article about six months before The New York Times broke the Harvey Weinstein story and #MeToo exploded.
+I think Taylor Swift’s trial was the tipping point for all that followed.
 Taylor Swift delivered what Hillary Clinton could not—denouncement of and victory over the lecherous male making a pussy or ass grab on a younger female.

 Regressing centuries in cultural civility, Taylor Swift had to defend herself in a lawsuit brought by a groping letch who had slobber dripping from his mouth in a photo he took with Taylor—in which he slipped his hand under her ruffled skirt to grab her bare ass—in Denver, Colorado.

 We haven’t witnessed such boorish behavior since, well, since the presidential campaign last fall when the story broke about The Buffoon advising a Bush playboy to go in for pussy grabs of beautiful young women.
 Since The Buffoon’s victory, he has set a tone at the top of the nation for a variety of moronic behavior toward men and women alike, domestically and internationally.

 So, why does Taylor Swift’s victory mean so much?
 Because The Buffoon and his ilk are beyond the reach of accountability for normal folk like you and me.
 We need a megastar with mega resources, and the wherewithal to withstand a media intrusion, to battle the tone at the top.
 Like it or not, Taylor—a 27-year-old—drew an important line in the sand that gropers and grabbers dare not cross, hence giving birth to the #MeToo movement.